 There are some places that although important economically or politically is so small and remote that most people could not place them on a map.
-One of those places is Dubai?
-Some people mistakenly assume that is in India but as we will see this could not be farther from the true.
+But which one of those places is Dubai?
+Some people mistakenly assume that is in India, but, as we will see, this could not be farther from the truth.

 Dubai is, in fact, one of the emirates federated into the United Arab Emirates (UAE) in the Arab Peninsula on the Persian Gulf.
 It is, perhaps, the best-known emirate.
 The other emirates that make up the UAE are Abu Dhabi, Ajman, Fujairah, Ras al-Khaimah, Sharjah, and Umm al-Quwain.
 The capital of the UAE is Abu Dhabi.
 Although Abu Dhabi is the capital, Dubai is the largest city with a total population (as of November 2017) of 2,884,837.